TIPS FOR TIMING THE MARKET

 The pre-sale juggling act

 Getting a property ready to sell can be a lot of work.
 Houses usually look their very best right when they go up for sale and that’s no accident.
 Owners often put their heart and soul into cleaning, staging, painting, repairing and landscaping to try and secure the best possible price and a speedy sale.
+This often involves time off work, project managing tradespeople and juggling weather.
+And throughout this whole process, you might be trying to find a new house to buy at the same time!

 All this leads us to our first key point: